Mount Vernon, Texas: Bankhead Highway Visitor Center

 The Bankhead Highway, which opened in 1919 and ran from Washington D.C. to San Diego, was the nation's first all-weather transcontinental highway.
 It passes through Franklin County and serves as Mount Vernon's Main Street and follows an early Indian trading route known as the Choctaw Trail.
 By 1930 it was renumbered as U. S. No. 1 and was called "The Broadway of America."
 The Bankhead Highway Route was changed in 1937 and follows present U. S. Hwy 67.

-The Visitor Center is one fourth mile west of U.S. Highway 37 on CR NW 1017.
-Just follow Main Street to the west past Highway 37.
 The Visitor Center includes the Lowry Pavilion, which is available to rent for special outdoor occasions, and the Dupree Park Nature Preserve and Nature Trail, a mile and a half walk through the property with special marked stations for bird sightings.
 Though the property gates are locked at off hours, a pedestrian gate allows admittance for individual use from dawn until dusk.
 A printed trail guide is available in the Visitor Center.

 Alamo Mission Museum

 Using a replica of the Alamo Mission as the backdrop, the mission mixes history and fun.
 Learn about Texas history and bring the family out for family events such as Chili Cook-off & Bluegrass Festival, Turtle Derby, Halloween Hayrides with pumpkin fun, and Redneck Rendezvous.
-The museum is located at 1714 County Road 4105 SE.
-For more information, call 903-588-2442.

 Old Mount Vernon Waterworks Plant

 Located on Holbrook Street just south of the intersection with Rutherford Street, the first facility was built in 1911.
-Dr. Will Godwin, entomologist with Stephen F. Austin State University, and Steve Moore, current Michener Fellow with the University of Texas, are restoring the facility.

 Recreation

 Little Creek Park

 Mr. & Mrs. N. E. Dupree donated approximately 4.2 acres of land to the City of Mount Vernon in July 1958 for the love and respect they had for the young people of the town and surrounding communities for the creation of a park.
-The park consists of tennis courts, basketball courts, 2 playground areas, baseball field, a covered pavilion for family and social gatherings, and a walking trail.
+The park consists of tennis courts, basketball courts, two playground areas, baseball field, a covered pavilion for family and social gatherings, and a walking trail.
 The park is located just south of the town square on Kaufman Street.
-Contact the City of Mount Vernon at 903-537-2252 for more information.